kleinesfilmroellchen/conlangdb/README.md

+**THIS PROJECT IS CANCELLED.
+Nothing about this is finished; however, I am going to leave it up here for anyone that is interested.**

+(As for the reason why: I discovered Campfire Pro, an application that does essentially everything I wanted ConlangDB to do and more.
+For me, it is acceptable to pay 90€ once instead of spending some additional months finishing and refining this own project.)

 # ConlangDB

 The ConlangDB project is a Web application running on Java and an SQL Database for managing constructed language word and translation data.